khive-ai/pydapter/docs/api/protocols.md

 # Protocols API Reference

-The `pydapter.protocols` module provides independent, composable interfaces for models with specialized functionality.
+This page provides detailed API documentation for the `pydapter.protocols` module, which implements composable interfaces for models with specialized functionality.

 ## Installation